وبلاگ سپهران | Attractions | Persepolis Shiraz🏰

-Persepolis of Shiraz is one of the important historical and cultural attractions in Iran.
-This complex is actually an ancient site that dates back to the Achaemenid Empire.
-Visiting Persepolis gives visitors a great opportunity to understand and experience the ancient history and culture of Iran.
-This ancient site contains unique architectural ensembles including palaces, columns, stone facades and the most prominent part, the central throne.
-Today, Persepolis is a popular tourist destination that attracts visitors from all over the world to admire its ancient splendor and learn about the rich history of ancient Iran.
+persepolis in Shiraz is one of Iran’s most important historical and cultural attractions.
+This ancient site dates back to the Achaemenid Empire and offers visitors a unique opportunity to experience and understand Iran’s ancient culture and history.
+The site features remarkable architectural elements, including palaces, columns, stone facades, and the most prominent feature, the central throne.
+Today, Persepolis is a popular tourist destination, attracting visitors worldwide who come to admire its ancient splendor and learn about the rich history of ancient Iran.

-In Persepolis, you can see sculptures, prominent walls and rock carvings with artistic designs.These works of art show the power and greatness of the Achaemenid Empire at that time.
-In the next article, stay with us on the Sepehran blog to learn about this historical work of Iran.
+At Persepolis, you can see sculptures, prominent walls, and rock carvings with artistic designs that showcase the power and greatness of the Achaemenid Empire.
+In our next article on the Sepehran blog, stay with us to learn more about this historic site in Iran.

 📌 Address of Persepolis(Takht-e Jamshid): Fars province, Shiraz to Marvdasht road, 10 kilometers northeast of Marvdasht, ancient historical complex of Persepolis.

-Location: The parking is located near the entrance of Persepolis and provides easy access for visitors.
-It is located a short walk from the main entrance gate.
+Location: The parking area is conveniently located near the entrance of Persepolis, providing easy access for visitors.
+It is just a short walk from the main entrance gate.

 Parking location of Persepolis

-It is better to know that the distance from the airport to the world complex of Persepolis is about 80 kilometers and it takes about one hour and fifteen minutes.
+It is worth noting that the distance from Shiraz Airport to the Persepolis complex is approximately 80 kilometers, and the drive takes about one hour and fifteen minutes.

-It is better to know the visiting hours of Persepolis complex so that you can visit this complex with peace of mind.
+It’s helpful to know the visiting hours of the Persepolis complex in advance, so you can plan your visit with peace of mind.

 Collection name |